Thiagomrfs/AmorAoProximoSite/README.md

 a disposição dos requisitos no projeto é a seguinte:

 #### 3.1.
 RF0001: Interação com o infográfico.
-Como usuário, posso interagir com o infográfico colocando o valor que quero doar e visualizando em porcentagem ou quantidade o impacto da minha doação.
+A partir do valor de doação colocado, o infográfico demonstra a porcentagem ou quantidade do impacto de uma doação.

 #### 3.2.
 RF0002: Cadastro de ações
 Com o auxílio da área do administrador provida pelo framework Django, o administrador do sistema pode cadastrar ações. É apenas necessário que ele forneça as informações sobre a ação a ser realizada.